 Do French bulldogs make a good family dog?

 French Bulldogs are one of the most gentle and loving dogs of all breeds.
 They are perfectly fitted into small spaces, so they fit well with apartment living.
 They do not require a lot of exercise, so even children can take turns taking their Frenchie for a short walk.
-Small children can be rough on puppies, but the Frenchie's ever so gentle perosnality will always tolerate all kinds of rough play.
-In the video below our daughter plays with one of the puppies:
+Small children can be rough on puppies, but the Frenchie's ever so gentle personality will always tolerate all kinds of rough play.

 What will my puppy come with?